.: Pork Sword Chassis is the chassis only. FARend (Forward Accessory Rod), brace or stock, and other accessories sold separately

 - Handguards — yes, yes, we’re finalizing the design on those, too.

 - Stock Options — lightweight, M1913 Picatinny rail-compatible, folding stocks from Black Collar Arms are coming!
-These will have a typical length of pull for a rifle.
-Our Preferred Stock Option will have an adjustable cheek rest and butt pad.
+More info HERE.

 - Chassis for other firearms, from Ruger 10/22 to Howa to…well…we aren’t spilling the beans quite yet but other fits are coming soon!
 Sign up for our email notifications to be…well…notified.